 I built a grid sequencer as my final project for MIT 6.115, a class on microcontrollers and embedded systems.
-The goal was to bring an embedded software project from concept to working prototype, and to create something cool and creative along the way!
+My goal was to bring a creative embedded software project from concept to fully-functional prototype.
 You can find demo videos of my sequencer below.

 Grid instruments, like the Novation Launchpad, are often used in electronic music production to create looping patterns of sounds.
 A simple one works like this:

 In the grid, rows represent different sounds, and columns represent different times.
 The user toggles buttons to indicate which sounds should be played and when.
-The sequencer cycles through the columns in order, playing the correct combination of sounds as it arrives at each column.
+The sequencer cycles through the columns in order, playing the selected sounds as it arrives at each column.

 Setting Up the Button Pad

 To assemble a grid with 4 rows and 8 columns, I bought 2 SparkFun 4x4 button pads, the corresponding breakout PCBs and bezels, and 3mm common anode RGB LEDs.

-Setting up 32 buttons and LEDs, even in a matrix arrangement, involved a lot of soldering.
-At the end, my 4x8 button pad had 32 wires coming out of it!
-Managing them all was a learning experience.
+Setting up 32 buttons and LEDs, even in a matrix arrangement, required a lot of soldering.
+(At the end, my 4x8 button pad had 32 wires coming out of it!)

 The front and back of the button pad breakout PCB.
 (SparkFun)

 It was hard to cut wires to the perfect length between the two boards.